gregmatthewcrossley/jlc_has_it/tasks/PROJECT_STATUS.md

 - ✅ FTS5 full-text search for performance
 - ✅ Pagination for large result sets

+### Phase 8: In Progress (3 tasks)
+**Schema Optimization & Advanced Filtering**
+- Priority: **HIGH** - Fixes slow pagination tests (17-38s → <1s)
+- 08-001: Schema optimization (medium, 4-6h) - CRITICAL
+- 08-002: Package filtering (low, 2-3h)
+- 08-003: Attribute filtering (high, 4-6h)

 ### What's Left (Optional)
 - Phase 3: Better search filtering and ranking (6-12 hours)
 - Phase 5: CLI tool for scripting (10-20 hours, optional)

+### Current Recommendation
+**DO Phase 8 FIRST** before Phase 3 or 5:
+1. Fix the slow pagination tests (18s queries)
+2. Enable fast package filtering
+3. Then add attribute filtering for complete spec-based search

 You can use this system **right now** to find and add JLCPCB components to your KiCad projects through a natural conversation with Claude Code/Desktop.
+After Phase 8, you'll be able to filter by package and electrical specifications with <100ms response times.